lambdaclass/cairo-vm.c/README.md

 - data: List of hexadecimal values that represent the instructions and immediate values defined in the cairo program.
 Each hexadecimal value is stored as a maybe_relocatable element in memory, but they can only be felts because the decoder has to be able to get the instruction fields in its bit representation.

-- debug_info: This field provides information about the instructions defined in the data list.
+- debug_info: This field provides information about the isnstructions defined in the data list.
 Each one is identified with its index inside the data list.
-For each one is defined which scopes can access to that instruction, the memory allocation {segment, offset_segment} of the instruction; represented by the ap register, and other information about the instruction location inside the cairo program as the number line or column line.
-Other information is provided as which hints have been used in that instruction if any.
+For each one it contains information about the cairo variables in scope, the hints executed before that instruction if any, and its location inside the cairo program.

 - hints: All the hints used in the program, ordered by the pc offset at which they should be executed.